CASE STUDY

 Leading a Team

 First time leading a team is intimidating.
-I'm so grateful for my fellow designers who spoke up everytime they had a different idea—always led to something intriguing.
-Lots to thanks to my PM who had my back, and the engineers.
+I'm so grateful for my fellow designers who spoke up every time they had a different idea — always led to something intriguing.
+Lots of thanks to my PM who had my back, and the engineers.

 03